emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-# November 25th, 2020 (remote) Meetup
+# December 30th, 2020 (remote) Meetup

-Our next meetup is going to be on Wednesday, November 25th.
+Our next meetup is going to be on Wednesday, December 30th, different to previous years where the December meetup was usually cancelled due to holidays.
 It'll take place online again like last time on video chat.

 New to Emacs?
 Longtime elisp expert?
 Just want to know what this is all about?
-Come join us in our [jitsi room](https://jitsi.emacs-berlin.org/november-2020).
+Come join us!

 ### Location